thegamershollow/Open-AI-Testing/README.md

 >$ . venv/bin/activate

+3. You will need to upgrade pip before proceeding

+>$ pip install --upgrade pip

-3. Now you will need to install the requirments
+4. Now you will need to install the requirments

 >$ pip install -r requirements.txt

-4. Make a copy of the api example file
+5. Make a copy of the api example file

 >$ cp .env.example .env